cloudposse/atmos/website/docs/quick-start/configure-repository.md

 For this to work for both the `atmos` CLI and the Terraform provider, we recommend doing one of the following:

-- Put `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host
+- Put `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host and set the ENV var `ATMOS_BASE_PATH` pointing to the root of the repo absolute path

-- Put `atmos.yaml` into the home directory (`~/.atmos/atmos.yaml`)
+- Put `atmos.yaml` into the home directory (`~/.atmos/atmos.yaml`) and set the ENV var `ATMOS_BASE_PATH` pointing to the root of the repo absolute path

 - Put `atmos.yaml` at a location in the file system and then set the ENV var `ATMOS_CLI_CONFIG_PATH` to point to that location.
 The ENV var must point to a folder without the `atmos.yaml` file name.
-For example, if `atmos.yaml` is at `/atmos/config/atmos.yaml`, set `ATMOS_CLI_CONFIG_PATH=/atmos/config`
+For example, if `atmos.yaml` is at `/atmos/config/atmos.yaml`, set `ATMOS_CLI_CONFIG_PATH=/atmos/config`.
+Then set the ENV var `ATMOS_BASE_PATH` pointing to the root of the repo absolute path

-- When working in a Docker container, put `atmos.yaml` at [/rootfs/usr/local/etc/atmos/atmos.yaml](https://github.com/cloudposse/atmos/blob/master/examples/complete/rootfs/usr/local/etc/atmos/atmos.yaml) and then copy it into the container's file system in the [Dockerfile](https://github.com/cloudposse/atmos/blob/master/examples/complete/Dockerfile) by executing the `COPY rootfs/ /` Docker command
+- When working in a Docker container, place `atmos.yaml` in the `rootfs` directory at [/rootfs/usr/local/etc/atmos/atmos.yaml](https://github.com/cloudposse/atmos/blob/master/examples/complete/rootfs/usr/local/etc/atmos/atmos.yaml) and then copy it into the container's file system in the [Dockerfile](https://github.com/cloudposse/atmos/blob/master/examples/complete/Dockerfile) by executing the `COPY rootfs/ /` Docker command.
+Then in the Dockerfile, set the ENV var `ATMOS_BASE_PATH` pointing to the root of the repo absolute path.
+Note that the [Atmos example](https://github.com/cloudposse/atmos/blob/master/examples/complete) uses [Geodesic](https://github.com/cloudposse/geodesic) as the base Docker image.
+[Geodesic](https://github.com/cloudposse/geodesic) sets the ENV var `ATMOS_BASE_PATH` automatically to the root of the repo absolute path on local host

-## Final filesystem layout
+## Final Filesystem Layout

-Taking into account all the above, we'll place `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host and use the following filesystem
+Taking into account all the above, we can place `atmos.yaml` at `/usr/local/etc/atmos/atmos.yaml` on local host and use the following filesystem
 layout:

 ```console